BarishNamazov/fritter-backend/README.md

 **Returns**

-- An array of all freets sorted in descending order by date modified
+- An array of all accessible freets sorted in descending order by date modified

 #### `GET /api/freets?author=USERNAME` - Get freets by author

 **Returns**

-- An array of freets created by user with username `author`
+- An array of accessible freets created by user with username `author`

 **Throws**